-The AMA's vs. the Grammy Awards -- How the two music award shows differ
+The AMA's vs. the Grammy Awards

 To put it in music-biz terms, the American Music Awards are No. 1 with a bullet.
 The AMAs draw a bigger TV audience than the other major music-awards show, the more prestigious Grammys, which will be given out Feb.
 20. The AMAs, now in their 18th year, strive to be the more viewer-friendly of the two programs by emphasizing popularity in the selection process.
 Unlike the Grammys — which present trophies on the air for all kinds of music, including classical and ethnic — the AMAs stick with the biggest-selling styles: pop-rock, soul, rhythm & blues, country, rap, heavy metal, and dance.
 The nominees in each category represent those who’ve topped the charts for that kind of music, and winners are determined by a public-opinion poll of everyday people. ”We’re an awards show done for the public by the public,” says a spokeswoman for Dick Clark Productions, which conceived the AMAs and puts on the show every year.